My disclosure statement, modelled on David Weinberger’s comprehensive disclosure page on his blog.

 My other major source of income comes from investing money I made from the sale of Tripod.com in 1998.
 I stopped buying individual stocks around the same time I started blogging – my holdings are in large, managed funds, which would make it difficult for me to shill for a particular stock even if I were inclined to do so.

-I also make a modest amount of money from consulting, public speaking and writing articles.
+I also make a modest amount of money from consulting, public speaking and writing articles and books.

-I sit on a funding board for the Information Program of the Open Society Institute, a multi-national foundation funded by George Soros.
-I’m (modestly) compensated for the time I spend on OSI issues and for my travel for OSI.
-Through OSI, I work with – and inevitably end up advising – nonprofit technology projects throughout the world.
+I sit on the Global Board of the Open Society Foundation, and chair the sub-board for the a HREF=”http://www.soros.org/initiatives/information”>Information Program of the Open Society Foundation, a multi-national foundation funded by George Soros.
+I am compensated for the time I spend on OSF issues and for my travel for OSF, though it does not represent a major fraction of my income.
+Through OSF, I work with – and inevitably end up advising – nonprofit technology projects and human rights organizations throughout the world.

 I am a registered Democrat in the state of Massachusetts, though I tend to break with the party on some economic issues, especially those surrounding free trade.
 While opinionated about African politics, I have no particular party affiliations.